ibm-cloud-docs/SecureGateway/securegateway_iptables.md

 uniquely identifies each instance of the application using the `application_id` and `CF_INSTANCE_INDEX`.
 The external IP address is retrieved from `https://api.myip.com` and applied to the IP table rule.

+Note: The environment variable `CF_INSTANCE_IP` is changed to point to private IP now, if your script is still using `CF_INSTANCE_IP`, please update your script to retrieve the external IP from `https://api.myip.com`

 {: pre}